rkillickdev/the-coffee-run/README.md

 <br>

 If this is selected, the user will cycle back over the 'Order Coffee' steps outlined above.
 In total they can enter 5 drinks to their order.
-If at any time they quantity they select pushes total drinks over 5, they will be given feedback and prompted to enter a different quantity.
+If at any time the quantity they select pushes total drinks over 5, they will be given feedback and prompted to enter a different quantity.
 If they are unable to add any more drinks to their order because they have reached the maximum of 5, the following will be displayed:

 ![Max Drinks Total Reached](docs/features/coffee-run-max-drinks-total-reached.png)